tytydraco/yessleep/out/you_wouldnt_believe_the_things_only_a_child_would_notice.md

 I was already sitting in a pool of my mother's blood before she finally finished bleeding out and dropped dead to the floor.
 The blood was bright red against the white tiles and thankfully, it reflected enough light to not have cast a shadow.
 My father had nowhere to run to.

-I laughed and laughed and laughed because I finally has answers to my life's greatest mystery.
+I laughed and laughed and laughed because I finally had answers to my life's greatest mystery.
 It was all so simple.

 The Police arrived and there were reporters outside who took pictures of me covered in that beautiful deep dark red.

-When they put me into the straitjackets at the same nuthouse as my mother, I looked down behind where the light hit me and saw my father.
+When they put me in straitjackets at the same nuthouse as my mother, I looked down behind where the light hit me and saw my father.

 I don't know how but the shadow was smiling.